Christian1984/learn-devops/docker-and-kubernetes/04-terraform/rabbitmq/README.md

 users and permissions can be created through the messaging-topology-operator. therefore, we need to create a secret per user and then User and Permission kubenetes resources.

-# research:
+# still to research:

-# different namespaces for apps and rabbitmq
+## different namespaces for apps and rabbitmq

 ?